hindu-comm/weblogs/manasataramgini/2013/12/2013-12-29_the-verse-of-the-sword.md

-sequences such as silaffins which constitute a protein component of diatom shells, where many different meanings can be written via epigenetic modifications.](https://manasataramgini.wordpress.com/2013/01/06/between-the-rasarnava-and-the-chitrabandha-s/ "Between the rasArNava and the chitrabandha-s")
+sequences such as silaffins which constitute a protein component of diatom shells, where many different meanings can be written via epigenetic modifications.](https://manasataramgini.wordpress.com/2013/01/06/between-the-rasarnava-and-the-chitrabandha-s/ "Between the rasArNava and thechitrabandha-s")
 Such examples, like the sarvatobhadra, are by definition low in complexity but different meanings are obtained by means of differential saMdhi splits, which act like “epigenetic” information superimposed on